 Handling Plantar Fasciitis Pain

 Often treatment is aimed at reducing inflammation.
-However, inflammation is a necessary and basic step in all healing, because following the initial fighting of infection, it helps to form tiny rounded particles in the wounded tissue that are the building blocks for regrowth and new tissue formation.
+However, inflammation is a necessary and basic step in all healing,

 The best thing to do is to rest your feet for a few days.
 The initial inflammation should gradually go away once healing begins, but you could use ice packs occasionally if the pain is severe, and we can prescribe pain relievers as well.